d-khan/Python-exercise/if_decision____.md

 Please follow my video tutorial on how to download and install PyCharm Professional.

 ### 1. Comparison operators
-Decision statements use comparison operators and based on the True or False result, the specific statements are executed
+Decision statements utilize comparison operators, and based on the True or False result, specific statements are executed.

 ```python
 print(2 < 5)  # this gives True